-To be sure, some owners are great at sales.
+To be sure, some owners are great at issues dealing with people, such as hiring, firing, motivation, and sales.
 Many restaurant owners love to chat up their patrons.
 And we’ve all seen the owners whose employees stay for decades, because they love the boss.

 Whether or not you are “good” with people, a huge percent of the major issues you will deal with each day have to do with customers, suppliers, and staff…people.
 And there is always room for improvement in knowing how to manage all these unique and interesting folks.